lipan-sudo/PexpectLibrary/README.md

   This function use `pexpect.spawn` which only work in *nix platforms.
 It's better to use the built-in keyword `Process.Run Process`.

+* `pexpect.spawn.interact()`

+  This function is useless and difficult to implement due to Robot Framework's standard streams restriction.

 * class `pexpect.replwrap.REPLWrapper`